Internet in the Czech Republic: Wi-Fi

 Because ADSL was very expensive for an average worker in its early days, an enormous number of wireless ISPs (WISPs) (based on 802.11 Wi-Fi technology) came into existence offering reasonably priced monthly-plans since 2003.
 At the beginning of 2008, there were over 800 mostly local WISPs that had enormous market share of the Internet access.
 It is estimated Wi-Fi ISPs have about 350 000 subscribers by 2007.
 The Czech Republic has the most Wi-Fi subscriber in the whole European Union.
 There are both commercial and community wireless networks.

 Mobile

-Mobile data plans are being offered by all four mobile phone operators (T-Mobile, Vodafone, O2 and Nordic Telecom).
-Vodafone, T-Mobile and O2 offer connection using the LTE, GPRS and EDGE technology.
+Mobile data plans are being offered by all three mobile phone operators (T-Mobile, Vodafone and O2.
+They all offer connection using LTE, GPRS and EDGE technology.
 5G networks are being switched on in some locations (for example in the Prague Metro).

 On 31 March 2021, Vodafone switched off their 3G (UMTS) network.
 T-Mobile is planning to switch their 3G network off at the end of November 2021.
 O2 announced a shutdown of their 3G network running from 31 May to 30 November 2021.

 CDMA2000 networks have been switched off already.